Enoggera

 Enoggera demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 31.4% of residents currently enrolled in formal education.
+Educational participation is high, with 31.4% of residents currently enrolled in formal education as of the latest data point.
 This includes 9.5% in tertiary education, 9.3% in primary education, and 6.5% pursuing secondary education.

 Frequently Asked Questions - Education